andrew/ultimate-awesome/README.md

 - [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.
 - [Awesome-Partial-Graph-Machine-Learning](https://github.com/WxTu/Awesome-Partial-Graph-Machine-Learning) - A curated list for awesome partial graph machine learning resources.
+- [awesome-docker](https://github.com/xiaomingx/awesome-docker) - 🐳 A curated list of Docker resources and projects.
 - [awesome-dragonruby](https://github.com/awesome-dragonruby/awesome-dragonruby) - A collection of awesome DragonRuby example apps, libraries, tools, frameworks, software and resources.
 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.
 - [awesome-postgresql](https://github.com/devton/awesome-postgresql) - A curated list of awesome PostgreSQL tools, scripts, slides, and short examples. inspired by the other awesome lists.
-- [awesome-nn-optimization](https://github.com/harsh306/awesome-nn-optimization) - Awesome list for Neural Network Optimization methods.
 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.
 - [awesome-austria](https://github.com/mxstbr/awesome-austria) - 🇦🇹 A curated list of things that show the awesome side of Austria.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.